Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 The LightstreamerClientAsset component of the World object will perform all the subscriptions specified by child objects, and will communicate with them through two types of messages :

 * RTStatus - a message of this type provides information about the status of communication with the Lightstreamer server.
-* RTUpdates - this type of messages brings a [ItemUpdate](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.ItemUpdate.html) object of the Lightstreamer .NET clien library.
+* RTUpdates - this type of messages brings an [ItemUpdate](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.ItemUpdate.html) object of the Lightstreamer .NET client library.

 ### Dig the Code